Azure/FTALive-Sessions/content/management/bcdr/backup.md

 - Enable Backup Protection
 - Recover an Azure VM
-- Recovery a file from a restore point
+- Recover a file from a restore point

 ### Additional learning resources